ShadesOfCyberak/codealpha_tasks/README.md

 2. **Interact with the Chatbot**:

 - Open the provided URL in your browser (typically http://localhost:8501).
+- Use the Settings sidebar to adjust the chatbot's personality.
 - Type a message in the input field and press Enter.
-- The chatbot will respond using the LLaMA 2 model, and the conversation history will be displayed.
+- Click Clear Chat History to reset the conversation.

 ### Troubleshooting